 If you listen to the songs on this list of modern worship songs, you will find a similar theme throughout.
 It is no surprise that many churches are gravitating toward these songs and adding them to their worship software lists.
 They have been very comforting and soul-lifting during this time.
 We are not to be afraid, but we are to trust in the Lord Jesus Christ who works all things together for the good of those who love Him.
-There are many contemporary worship songs (and cherished hymns) that have moved the hearts of believers to worship with hope this year and even encouraged us to share that hope with others.
+There are many contemporary worship songs (and cherished hymns) that have moved the hearts of believers to worship with hope this year, and even encouraged us to share that hope with others.
 God is doing a new thing in the shaking.

 Best of all, it’s quick and easy to learn and use, whether you have a full media team or just a couple of willing volunteers.
 In fact, the MediaShout team would love to talk with you personally to help you discover just how to take advantage of all that our church presentation software has to offer.
 Just call or click below.